Paul2708/simple-commands/README.md

 ## Getting started
 A detailed description is coming soon.
-An example plugin can be found [here](https://github.com/Paul2708/simple-commands/example).
+An example plugin can be found [here](https://github.com/Paul2708/simple-commands/tree/master/example).

 ## TODO
 - adding multiple and custom languages
 - adding more command arguments
 - plugin injection
 - more tests (!)
+- optional annotation for parameter

 ## Contribution
 If you want to contribute, just open a [pull request](https://github.com/Paul2708/simple-commands/pulls).